 (That’s what I always do with any leftovers.
 So yummy!)

-Bring some fun and color to your rice side dish tonight.
+I hope you give this recipe a try to bring some fun and color to your rice side dish tonight.

 - 2 tablespoons unsalted butter